How to Use VBA Case Statement (13 Examples)

 End Sub

 Here, we have declared X as String and X will be assigned to a value which we will enter as an input.
-For vegetables we have created a case that will give a message box saying “Vegetable” and the other case is for fruits which will show “Fruit” in the message box.
+For vegetables we have created a case that will return a message box saying “Vegetable“, and for fruits another case which will show “Fruit” in the message box.

 VBA CASE